Frequently Asked Questions

 PublishMe can generally complete the printing of your books within 15 working days.
 If other processes are involved, such as editing, proofreading, cover design, layout and so forth, time must be allowed for this.
 Most books are usually completed within 8–10 weeks.

-If there is some greater urgency there may be a way to achieve an even tighter schedule, but clear communication of your needs is vital.
-Please consult your client manager about your specific needs.
+If there is some greater urgency, there may be a way to achieve an even tighter schedule, but clear communication of your needs is vital.
+Please consult Giles about your specific needs.

 Do I need to sign a contract with PublishMe?